Updated February 2026

 Ranked by how well they reduce overwhelm — not how pretty they look.

-Most "best planner" lists are written by people who don't have ADHD.
+Skip to the listMost "best planner" lists are written by people who don't have ADHD.
 They recommend planners with 15 daily task slots, hourly schedules, and goal-tracking matrices that would overwhelm anyone — let alone someone with executive dysfunction.

 We tested these planners with ADHD brains.
 Here's what actually works.

-Dottie ADHD Planners (Free)
+Dottie ADHD Cleaning Planner (Free)

 Free